fvantienen/usbrf/README.md

 Compiler:
 ========

-We first need the libopencm3.
+We first need the libopencm3 and pprzlink library.
 We get it using the git submodules :

     git submodule init
     git submodule update